kwilkos/cxf/distribution/src/main/release/samples/handlers/README.txt

   ant client

 When using these ant targets, the server process uses the LoggingHandler and the client process uses the SmallNumberHandler.
-Notice that the both the client and server consoles display short informative messages.
+Notice that both the client and server consoles display short informative messages.
 The client handler examines the operation parameters and, based on the parameter values, may decide not to forward the request to the server.
 The server